Beef or Turkey Meatballs on a Foreman Grill Recipe

 Sauce Ingredients:

-• 2 TBS extra virgin olive oil (EVOO)
+• 2 tablespoons extra virgin olive oil EVOO

-• 3 cloves of garlic, minced
+• 3 cloves garlic minced

-• Pinch of red pepper flakes
+• 1 pinch red pepper flakes

-• 4 (14 ounce) cans fire roasted, diced tomatoes (or just crushed tomatoes)
+• 4 (14 ounce) cans fire roasted diced tomatoes or just crushed tomatoes

-• 1 tsp brown sugar (optional)
+• 1 teaspoon brown sugar optional

-• 1 tsp dried basil
+• 1 teaspoon dried basil

 • 1 bay leaf

-• 1/2 to 1 tsp sea salt
+• ½ to 1 teaspoon sea salt

-• 1/2 tsp black pepper
+• ½ teaspoon black pepper

 Meatball ingredients:

-• 1 lb ground beef
+• 1 pound ground beef

-• 1 TBS milk
+• 1 tablespoon milk

-• 3 TBS grated parmesan cheese
+• 3 tablespoons grated parmesan cheese

-• 2 tsps Italian herb seasoning blend
+• 2 teaspoons Italian herb seasoning blend

-• Salt and pepper
+• salt and pepper to taste

 • 1 egg

-• EVOO for grilling
+• extra virgin olive oil for grilling

-2. Stir in the tomatoes and juices, basil, bay leaf, salt, and pepper.
+• Stir in the tomatoes and juices, basil, bay leaf, salt, and pepper.
 Bring this to boil.
-Turn the heat down to a rolling simmer so the tomatoes don’t splatter & partially cover.
-Cook the sauce for approximately 45 minutes until the tomatoes start to break down.
-If the sauce becomes too thick, you can thin it with a little water.
+Turn the heat down to a rolling simmer so the tomatoes don’t splatter and partially cover.

-3. At approximately 30 minutes start your meatballs.
+• At approximately 30 minutes start your meatballs.
 Preheat the GF grill while you mix and roll.

-4. Place the bread in a large bowl and soak it with the milk.
-Get your hands in there.
-Add the ground beef, cheese, Italian seasoning, salt & pepper, and egg.
-Combine well with your hands.
-Shape into golf ball size meatballs by wetting your fingertips with a little water and rolling the mixture with the palms of your hands.
+• Shape into golf ball size meatballs by wetting your fingertips with a little water and rolling the mixture with the palms of your hands.
 Set these aside on a plate or on a counter covered with plastic wrap.

-5. Coat the grill plates with EVOO.
+• Coat the grill plates with olive oil.
 Place as many meatballs on the grill as will fit without crowding too much and close the top.
-Cook for 5 minutes or until the internal temperature reads 145°F. You will have to do this in batches.

-6. As the meatballs finish cooking, place them in the simmering sauce to stay warm and to absorb the flavors and moisture of the sauce.
+• As the meatballs finish cooking, place them in the simmering sauce to stay warm and to absorb the flavors and moisture of the sauce.
 This will also add flavor and body to the sauce.

-7. Remove the bay leaf from the sauce & serve over your favorite pasta, or inside crusty rolls as meatball sandwiches.
-Alternatively, cool the sauce and freeze in containers for up to a couple of months.
+• Remove the bay leaf from the sauce and serve over your favorite pasta, or inside crusty rolls as meatball sandwiches.

 Grilled Turkey Meatballs for Soup, Sauce, or Snacks